asjadbut/buggenie/README.md

 - **Copy Report**: Copies the plain text report to clipboard
 - **Export to PDF**: Downloads the report as a PDF

+### 6. Use Learning Mode (NEW)
+- Click the **Learning** button in the top right of the app
+- Select a platform and vulnerability type (full VRT navigation for Bugcrowd)
+- Instantly view an **AI-generated learning card** for the selected vulnerability
+- Toggle between **Concise** and **Detailed** learning cards for more or less depth
+- Each card includes: summary, how it works, real-world example, how to find, and remediation tips

+### 7. Monitor Gemini Usage (NEW)
+- Your daily Gemini API usage is shown at the top of the app
+- Warnings appear as you approach the free tier quota (1,500 requests/day, 15/min)
+- Usage is tracked **locally in your browser** for privacy

 ## 🛠️ Technology Stack

 - **Frontend**: React 19 + Vite